Accelerated procedure

 An accelerated procedure exists since March 2016.
 According to Section 30a of the Asylum Act, the accelerated procedure can be carried out in branch offices of the BAMF which are assigned to a ‘special reception centre’ (besondere Aufnahmeeinrichtung).
 Only in these locations can accelerated procedures be carried out for asylum seekers who:[1]

-• Come from a Safe country of origin;
+• Applicant with a nationality of a Safe country of origin;

-• Have in bad faith destroyed or disposed of an identity or travel document that would have helped establish their identities or nationalities, or if the circumstances clearly give reason to believe that this is so;
+• Have wilfully destroyed or disposed of an identity or travel document that would have helped establish their identities or nationalities, or if the circumstances clearly give reason to believe that this is so;

 • Have filed a subsequent application, in case they have left Germany after their initial asylum procedure had been concluded;[2]